TTK4145-2022-students/project-group-78/report.md

 As acknowledgement requires more code and more intereconnection between modules, the persistant storage way was chosen.
 However, the spec is interpereted as to require the order to be broadcast to other elevators before turning on the light.
 Therefore lights are delayed 20 times the transmission interval to ensure that sufficent attemps to transmit has been done.

 ### Error detection and handling
 As hall_request_assigner is used, error handling is as simple as excluding erroneous elevators when assiging.
-However, the task of detecting that an elevator is erroneous was an interesting design descicion.
+However, the task of detecting that an elevator is erroneous was an interesting design decision.
 We found two alternatives: explicit and implicit error detection.

 #### Explicit error detection
 Detecting obstruction is trivial.
 Detecting motor stop requires a timer.
 Detecting crash/disconnect reqiures heartbeats and a timer.
 This is an explicit error detection.